 - 14.1 Generally, when you collect a deposit that forms part payment of the price of a new vehicle, you should account for GST on the full deposit collected unless the deposit is collected for the purpose under paragraph 14.2.
-You should subsequently adjust the final GST payable on the sale after determining the non-taxable component of the selling price 12.
-For deposits collected for sales of vehicle under hire-purchase, please refer to Appendices 2 and 5 for examples of how your tax invoices should be issued to the hirer (customer) and the finance company, including how GST is to be computed. - 14.2 If the deposit collected is to be paid to LTA for the bidding of COE, GST is not www.iras.gov.sg > Quick links > e-Tax Guides > search for the Guide "GST: Guide on Exports".
+You should subsequently adjust the final GST payable on the sale after determining the non-taxable component of the selling price12.
+For deposits collected for sales of vehicle under hire-purchase, please refer to Appendices 2 and 5 for examples of how your tax invoices should be issued to the hirer (customer) and the finance company, including how GST is to be computed. - 14.2 If the deposit collected is to be paid to LTA for the bidding of COE, GST is not payable.
+However, you must keep evidence of proof that the deposit is fully paid to LTA as COE bid deposit.
+This would include the evidence of submission of the COE bid and deduction of bid deposit from your corporate bank account via internet banking.

+11 www.iras.gov.sg > Quick links > e-Tax Guides > search for the Guide "GST: Guide on Exports".

-&lt;sup>12 For example, when the COE is determinable only after the bidding exercise.
+12 For example, when the COE is determinable only after the bidding exercise.